 We train many of our fund managers through our rigorous Portfolio Manager Academy programme.
 New portfolio managers initially manage pilot funds to test their ideas with our own money first.
 To our clients we offer tried and tested funds as a matter of principle.

 Our portfolio managers are compensated on their long-term performance so that client and manager time horizons and interests are aligned.
 The same is true for our management, whose shareholdings are for the duration of their careers with the company.

-It’s an approach that works: More than 200 awards across Europe and Asia in the 2016 industry award season alone recognise the consistent strong achievements of our investment and client service teams.
+It’s an approach that works: More than 200 awards across Europe and Asia in 2016 alone recognise the consistent strong achievements of our investment and client service teams.

 Test your knowledge by ordering each step one through to eight on the right.
 You’ll get two chances to score eight out of eight.

 If you’re interested in a particular part of the process, you can click through to view the related graduate programme or internship.